 My Back Pack:

-Here is the birding equipment and other stuff that is currently in my bag.
+Here are the birding equipment and other stuff that is currently in my bag.

-External Battery for electronics – Anker Powercore 10000: Some sort of portable battery is a must!
+External Battery for electronics – Anker Powercore 10000: Some portable battery is a must!
 This has saved me many times, especially when my phone sucks up battery like a sponge.

 - Water Bottle: I have tried other water bottles but always seem to come back to a Nalgene.

 - Headlamp: Just in case my birding trip takes longer than expected.